 Another thing to look at is that you don't drop the calories right down all of a sudden.
 It is best to gradually work down to your range, and remember that the range doesn't mean you have to eat at the lowest level, especially if you are exercising.

-I hope that is 'food for thought'
+I hope that helps!

 current weight: 131.0

 I do know what you mean...the only way to stick with it, is wanting it bad enough...I am speaking from experience...In the past I just kind of wanted it...but one day I woke up and didn't know the person standing in the mirror...So, at that moment I just made up my mind to do it...I considered week 1 "Hell week" but just kept pushing!
 Something else that helped me was researching several fitness pages on facebook, google, etc. You just have to find what will motivate you to keep going!!!

 Fitness Minutes: (3,643)

 11/6/13 5:20 P

 Has anyone else had the same problem as me?
 This always happens!
 For one week exact, I'll do my recommended workouts, track my foods and calorie intake, and drink a plentiful amount of water.
 Then by week two I slack off a bit, I eat a bit more food than I should, and I barely drink any water.
 By week three, I have totally blown my diet and stopped exercising!
 This vicious cycle repeats itself.
 What is going on and how can I stay motivated past week one?!